doodlebunnyhops/HawkWatch/docs/about.md

 Created by **BloominDaisy**, the bot watches games for key changes like thumbnails, names, and update times — then notifies you.

-Join the support server: [Click Here to Join](https://discord.gg/fxhXWgxcHV)
+Join the Discord Support Server: [Click Here to Join](https://discord.gg/fxhXWgxcHV)

 [← Back to Documentation](index.md)